 While many men died in duels, many more lived through the deadly ritual to uphold one’s honor.
 Typically a few shots would be fired by each opponent, and honor was restored before anyone got seriously hurt.

 Accounts differ as to whether Hamilton or Burr fired first on July 11, but it was Burr’s bullet that found its mark.
 Hamilton fell with a mortal wound.
 Hamilton’s shot went high.
-He may have fired involuntarily after being hit by Burr’s bullet or have misjudged the trigger pull.
-It is even suggested that he tried to cheat by setting a hair trigger on his pistol which he then miscalculated.
+He may have fired involuntarily after being hit by Burr’s bullet or may have misjudged the trigger pull.
+He may have intentionally fired high to avoid killing Burr.
+It has even been suggested that he tried to cheat by setting a hair trigger on his pistol which he then miscalculated.

 Hamilton was carried back to his boat and died at home.
 Burr was portrayed as a bloodthirsty man who killed a noble statesman.
 He was charged with murder by New York and New Jersey prosecutors.
 He fled to the South, then resigned as vice president and headed west.